What is a breast lift?

 What are the risks and possible complications?

-- Minimizing risks: It’s important to note that these risks are relatively rare, and measures are taken to minimize them.
+- Minimizing risks: please note that these risks are relatively rare and measures are taken to minimise them.
 For example, a thorough pre-operative assessment is carried out to evaluate the patient’s general state of health and identify any factors that could increase the risk of complications.
 In addition, the operation is performed by a qualified and experienced surgeon in a facility that adheres to the highest standards of patient care and surgical safety.
 After the operation, detailed instructions on post-operative care are provided to help prevent infections and promote rapid, complication-free healing.
 Finally, regular follow-up is carried out to monitor the healing process.

 How much does a breast lift cost?